 Campuses that do not rank in the bottom five percent of the Closing the Gaps domain for two consecutive years and have increased a letter grade (for example, from F to D or from D to C) on the Closing the Gaps domain will be considered as having successfully exited comprehensive support status.
 Campuses must not rank in the bottom five percent of the Closing the Gaps domain for two consecutive years to exit comprehensive support status.
-Campuses that are originally identified as comprehensive support and improvement that have an unacceptable domain rating must also improve at least one domain letter grade to an acceptable domain rating in order to successfully exit.
+Due to COVID-19, TEA will consider 2019 and 2022 as "consecutive years" when evaluating campuses for exit eligibility.
+Campuses that are originally identified as comprehensive support and improvement that have an unacceptable Closing the Gaps rating must also improve at least one Closing the Gaps letter grade to an acceptable domain rating in order to successfully exit.